MyParcelCOM/docs/content/api/resources/service-contracts.md

 Attribute  | Description
 ---------- | -----------
 weight     | An object containing the minimum and maximum weight of supported shipments.
-If the shipment weight does not fall between these constraints, another service group or service should be used. price      | Price of this group which will be your shipment base price. step_price | Price of additional weight units (grams) which will be added to your shipment price.
+If the shipment weight does not fall between these constraints, another service group or service should be used. price      | Price of this group which will be the shipment base price. step_price | Price of additional weight units (grams) which will be added to the shipment price.
 Used for services which transport by air where extra weight is expensive. step_size  | The amount of weight units (grams) every time a step_price will be added.

 Relationship     | Description